The Magic of Lesson Planning and the CDA - post

 • Establish specific, measurable, achievable, relevant, and time-bound (SMART) objectives for each learning activity.

-• Align objectives with #developmental-milestones to ensure they are appropriate for the age group being taught.
+• Align objectives with developmental milestones to ensure they are appropriate for the age group being taught.

 • Communicate these objectives to children in an age-appropriate manner to foster understanding and motivation.